In the Community / Initiatives

 In addition to the NHL initiatives, the Chicago Blackhawks host an annual Hockey Fights Cancer game each October.
 This year's Hockey Fights Cancer night was Saturday, Oct.
-29, 2011.
-That night, players wore Hockey Fights Cancer stickers on their helmets whil media and coaches wore Hockey Fights Cancer ties.
-In-game activities included ceremonial puck drop, shoot the puck and zamboni rides by children from Bear Necessities, grants presented to Bear Necessities Pediatric Cancer Foundation and the Melanoma Research Foundation, Pick a Puck sales benefitting the Vera Bradley Foundation and proceeds from the Silent Auction benefitting the Gilda's Club of Chicago.
+19, 2013.
+That night, players wore special white jerseys with lavender lettering during pregame warm-ups, Hockey Fights Cancer stickers on their helmets, and media and coaches wore Hockey Fights Cancer ties.
+These jerseys and ties were then auctioned off online after the game.
+In-game activities included children from Make-A-Wish Illinois and Bear Necessities Pediatric Cancer Foundation participating in many different ways.
+These included a ceremonial puck drop, standing on the ice with the game’s Blackhawks starters, Shoot the Puck and Zamboni rides.

 - Once-In-A-Lifetime Online Charity Auction: Each year, the Chicago Blackhawks offer one lucky bidder an exclusive package that includes tickets to a game, a Zamboni ride, the chance to meet Blackhawk players and more.
 This offer is available for auction on the NHL website as part of Hockey Fights Cancer Awareness Month.